Elizabeth Rodini

 Current Research

 My current book project, On the Street of the Hidden Shops, is a metaphoric archaeology of a single block in central Rome, from its geologic foundations to the present.
 History lies thick here, a museum atop a convent atop an ancient theater; layered in are the traces of artisans and poets, pilgrims and saints, a communist coffee bar, a political assassination, and a fascist deportation.
 By digging down deep, this creative work of historical narration seeks new ways of understanding the places we think we already know.
+Forthcoming through University of Chicago Press.

 Recent Publications